Register to get access to free programming courses with interactive exercises

 Tracking changes in Gulp

-Note that: unlike normal tasks, watch() will keep going until it's forced to stop.
-This is important to keep in mind during development.
-It is possible to forget to stop the process in the terminal and get compilations that we didn't expect
+Unlike regular tasks, watch() will continue until you force it to stop.
+It is essential to keep this in mind during development.
+It is possible to forget to stop the process in the terminal and get compilations we didn't expect.

 Are there any more questions?
 Ask them in the Discussion section.